hummingbird-project/hummingbird-docs/Hummingbird.docc/PostgresMigrations/MigrationsGuide.md

 You should only use groups if you can guarantee the migrations inside it will always be independent of migrations outside the group.

-The persist and job queue drivers that come with HummingbirdPostgres both use groups to separate their migrations from any the user might add.
+The persist driver that come with ``HummingbirdPostgres`` and the job queue driver from ``JobsPostgres`` both use groups to separate their migrations from any the user might add.

 ### Reference